Baking · Tea Time

 Usually the oven door was opened too early, or the batter was overbeaten after the flour went in.
 Fold gently, and don't peek before 40 minutes.

-How long does it keep?
+How long does lemon drizzle keep?

-The syrup keeps it moist a good 4–5 days in an airtight tin — arguably better on day two.
+The syrup keeps it moist a good 4–5 days in an airtight Tin — arguably better on day two.
 Freezes well for 3 months, drizzle and all.

 Ad · below-content